mdrakibhasanrc/Data-Driven-Optimization-for-TrendyStyle-s-E-Commerce-Growth/README.md

 Recommendation: Add incentives for sharing (discounts for referrals) or encourage users to leave reviews.
 Offer recommendations for related products or loyalty program sign-ups to increase engagement.

-### Strategy and Recommendations Base Analysis for Optimizing TrendyStyle's E-Commerce Growth :
+### Phase 5;: Strategy and Recommendations Base Analysis for Optimizing TrendyStyle's E-Commerce Growth :

 Enhance CTAs: Make primary calls-to-action (e.g., "Shop Now," "Browse Collections") more prominent across the homepage and product pages.